Erebes666/supermarket-simulator-profit-tracker/README.md

 **Exporting to CSV does NOT save everything.**
 The CSV only backs up your product list and prices.
 Your price history, stars, and settings are not included in the export and will be lost if you clear your browser data.

-To reduce the risk, use the function **Backup** from time to time.
+To save your price history, stars, and settings, use the function **Backup** from time to time.
 This will create a JSON file with EVERYTHING on it (price history, stars, settings , etc...).
-To restore it use the function **Restore**
+To restore it use the function **Restore** and select the JSON file

 ---